Robust algorithms with polynomial loss for near-unanimity CSPs: Full proof of Theorem (1)

 where $c$ is the constant given in Lemma \ref{le:cut}.
 Taking the union bound for all sets $A,B$ and all values of $\ell$ we obtain the desired bound. \end{proof}

-\begin{lemma} The expected weight of the constraints removed at step~4 is $O(\alpha^{\kappa})$. \end{lemma} \begin{proof} Let $((x,y),R)$ be a constraint not removed at steps $0$ and $1$.
-We shall prove that the probability that it is removed at step 4 is at most $c\alpha^{\kappa}$ for some constant $c>0$.
+\begin{lemma} The expected weight of the constraints removed in step~4 is $O(\alpha^{\kappa})$. \end{lemma} \begin{proof} Let $((x,y),R)$ be a constraint not removed in steps $0$ and $1$.
+We shall prove that the probability that it is removed in step 4 is at most $c\alpha^{\kappa}$ for some constant $c>0$.